Close Menu

 Bachelor of Science in Physical Therapy

-• Provide safe and competent Physical Therapy care to clients of all ages
+2. Provide safe and competent physical therapy care to clientele of all age groups in a variety of settings.

-• Apply research, knowledge and skills to solve Physical Therapy problems
+8. Apply research, knowledge and skills to study and solve Physical Therapy practice problems and initiate change to improve the quality of Physical Therapy care.

-• Practice Physical Therapy within a context that is congruent with Code of Ethics
+11. Practice Physical Therapy within a context that is congruent with the Code of Ethics that governs Physical Therapy.

-• Make meaningful contribution to the quality of life of Caribbean people
+13. Make meaningful contributions to the quality of life of the people of the Caribbean.

 Applicants for the admission to the Bachelor of Science, Physical Therapy will be required to satisfy the following requirements: